 Services are designed for individuals who:

-• Frequently use emergency rooms or withdrawal management services with a concurrent disorder or problematic substance use
+• Frequently use emergency rooms or withdrawal management services with a concurrent disorder or serious substance use

 • Are homeless, under-housed, living in shelters, assisted living, or alternative/supportive housing

 • Can be safely supported in the community

 6 short term residential crisis beds for stays of up to 30 days are available through our partnership with Unity Health Network.

 Individuals in crisis can access these services by contacting the team directly during business hours at (416) 962-0220or calling the 24-hours a day crisis line at (416) 929-5200.

 Gerstein Crisis Centre recognizes that inequities in access to health care are common for those who use substances.
 This unequal treatment is worsened when individuals are also experiencing homelessness, poverty, unemployment, and little social support.

 Concurrent issues of mental health and substance use combined can lead to greater inequities and gaps.